-Other options: high dose ICS/LABA, but more side-effects and little extra benefit; extra controller, e.g. LTRA or slow-release theophylline (adults)
+Other options: Add on fotropium by mist inhaler for patients ≥12 years with a history of exace bations; high dose ICS/LABA, but more side-effects and little extra benefit, extra controller, e.g. LTRA or slow-release theophylline (adults)

-Children (6-11 years): Refer for expert assessment and advice.
+Children 6-11 years): Refer for expert assessment and advice.

-STEP 5: Refer for expert investigation and add-on treatment
+STERS: Refer for expert investigation and add-on treatment

-Add-on treatments include anti-IgE (omalizumab) for severe allergic asthma.
+Add-on treatments include tiotropium by mist inhaler for patients with a history of exacerbations (age ≥12 years), omalizumab (anti-lgE) for severe allergic asthma, and mepolizumab (anti-IL5) for severe eosinophilic asthma (age ≥12 years).
 Sputum-guided treatment, if available, improves outcomes.
 Other options: Some patients may benefit from low dose OCS but long-term systemic side-effects occur.